-- If accepted between December 1 and January 1: 30 days - If accepted after February 1:15 days or less
+- If accepted between December 15 and January 31: 30 days - · If accepted between February 1 and May 15: 15 days - · If accepted after May 15: varies

-An advanced tuition fee of \$200 for in-state applicants, or \$1,000 for out-of-state, holds a place in the class.
-The deposit is non-refundable if applicant cancels acceptance.
+An advanced tuition fee holds a place in the class.
+The deposit is nonrefundable if applicant cancels acceptance.